The million dollar question asked by almost every client we have. Nobody wants to go to court and lose!

 Weighing up all the factors to make a decision to go to court or not is not easy and it will be different for every person as they’ll add more weight to one factor than others.
 A lawyer cannot (and should not) make the decision for you, it is yours to make and I hope this article has given you some food for thought in making your decision to go to court or not.

-If you’d like to meet us and chat about your legal matter then get in touch a book a free initial consultation.
+If you’d like to meet us and chat about your legal matter then get in touch a book a an appointment.

 DISCLAIMER: The above article was written at a specific point in time in the past and is provided as general guidance only.
 It is not intended to be specific legal advice to any person’s particular circumstances who may be reading it.
 We do not recommend you use this article as a replacement for obtaining proper legal advice on your issue and encourage anyone reading the article to obtain legal advice to ensure the above information and guidance remains valid and suits your particular circumstance.
 In our experience, there is no ‘one size fits all’ to legal problems!